Scille/parsec-cloud/docs/development/README.md

    python ./make.py python-dev-install
    ```

-   > The Python backend is built from the `server` directory.
+   > The Python server is built from the `server` directory.

 2. Start a shell with the initialized virtual env